What Do Forester Do?

 Coordination: Adjusting actions in relation to others’ actions.

-In the United States, there were 12,300 jobs for Forester in 2016.
+There were about 12,300 jobs for Forester in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Forester by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+There will be an estimated 1,100 positions for Forester per year.

 The states with the most job growth for Forester are Nevada, North Dakota, and Colorado.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.